 Car various topics

-European law states that if you import a car in a country where you intend to be your main residence, you must get new plates.
+European law states that if you import a car in a European country where you intend to live permanently, you must get new number plates .

 To get French plates, you must have a CERTIFICAT D'IMMATRICULATION (previously Carte grise).